-Even if not abandoned PCC wetlands, like isolated wetlands that meet the state’s wetland delineation criteria, are still regulated under the state’s Water Pollution Control Act, Shoreline Management Act, and Growth Management Act.
+Even if not abandoned, PCC wetlands that meet the state’s wetland delineation criteria, are still regulated under the state’s Water Pollution Control Act, Shoreline Management Act, and Growth Management Act.

 Conversion of a PCC wetland to non-agricultural use requires state and local approval.

 In 1994, the U.S. departments of Agriculture, Interior, Army and the EPA entered into a Memorandum of Agreement, Guidance on Conducting Wetland Determinations for the Food Security Act (FSA) and Section 404 of the Clean Water Act (CWA).

 The agreement was developed to streamline the wetland delineation process on agricultural lands, promote consistency between the federal Clean Water and Food Security acts, and provide predictability and simplification for U.S. Department of Agriculture program participants.

 In January 2005, both the Natural Resources Conservation Service (NRCS) and the U.S. Army Corps of Engineers (Corps) withdrew from the agreement.
 It was then replaced by the Joint Guidance on Conducting Wetland Delineations for the Food Security Act of 1985 and Section 404 of the Clean Water Act (February 2005).